GHSVS-de/plg_content_prismhighlighterghsvs/README.md

 ## Build + new release
 - Run composer if update for laminas/laminas.

-- Run npm install if updates for prismjs
+- Run ncu and ncu -u to bump versions if updates for prismjs.
+- Run npm install
 - Adapt package.json (infos like version of Joomla plugin).
 - run node build.js.